kediaharshit9/KeyDistributionCenter/readme.md

 out.txt - file where message is stored after decryption. <br />
 127.0.0.1 - the IP of KDC server. <br />
 12345 - the port of KDC server.

+###### TYPESCRIPTS
+Experimented with 3 terminal windows, one corresponding to a example run given above.
+Terrminal typescripts are recorded with the above example instance.
+Attached inside the typescripts folder.